CBC North reverses decision to consolidate morning newscasts | CBC News

 As of 6:30 p.m.
 MT Tuesday, CBC Yukon's Facebook page had 60 comments in response, many of them negative.

-Stein had said the decision will help free up Northern reporters to engage with small communities, and to deliver richer content on regional radio shows outside of the newscasts.
+Stein had said the decision would help free up Northern reporters to engage with small communities, and to deliver richer content on regional radio shows outside of the newscasts.

 Comments